-CENTRAL THOUGHT: Because Jesus Christ, the Son of God, was submissive to His Father's will in permitting Himself to be crucified for the sins of the world.
-God did not allow His body to decay in death and the grave, but rather raised Him from the dead the third day.
+CENTRAL THOUGHT: Because Jesus Christ, the Son of God, was submissive to His Father's will in permitting Himself to be crucified for the sins of the world, God did not allow His body to decay in death and the grave, but raised Him from the dead on the third day.

-(Psalm 16:1), "Preserve me": The Hebrew meaning is: "Hedge me about; guard, protect, defend and attend to me."
-"Put my trust": This means to flee for refuge; to confide in.
+Psalm 16:1 "Preserve me": hedge me about (Hebrew); guard; protect; defend and attend to me.
+"Put my trust": to flee for refuge; confide in.

-(Psalm 16:2-3), The Hebrew renders these verses: "You have said to Jehovah, You are my sovereign ruler and master; my goodness is not apart from You.
+Psalm 16:2-3 The Hebrew renders these verses: "You have said to Jehovah, You are my sovereign ruler and master; my goodness is not apart from You.
 As for the saints who are on the earth, they are the excellent, all my delight is in them."
-Saints here are the holy and pure ones before God.
-"Excellent": Great, powerful and magnificent.
+"Saints": the holy and pure ones before God.
+"Excellent": great, powerful and magnificent.

-(Psalm 16:4), "Hasten": To hurry and run after willfully.
-"Their drink offerings of blood will I not offer": This is evidently a prophetic utterance of Christ refusing and bringing an end to the animal sacrifices offered under the law.
+Psalm 16:4 "Hasten": to hurry and run after willfully.
+"Their drink offerings of blood will I not offer": evidently a prophetic utterance of Christ refusing and bringing an end to the animal sacrifices offered under the law.
 He was to offer Himself as the supreme sacrifice for sin; therefore the sacrifices of bulls and goats offered under the law no longer avail with God.
 Those who hold to the carnal ordinances of the law system are worshipping a false god.
 Jesus came to fulfill the law in the sacrifice of Himself.

-(Psalm 16:5), "Inheritance, cup, lot": These are expressions of what is really one's true possession.
+Psalm 16:5 "Inheritance; cup; lot": expressions of what is really one's true possession.
 Jesus sought not for worldly possessions.
-He was wise to know that this material world was but temporary and soon would pass away.
-So He always sought to do His Father's will, for He knew that only in Him would He have anything.
-Whatever He would gain in a material way would be taken away in the death He was to die.
-But with God as His portion, His gain would far offset any loss.
+He was wise to know that this material world was temporary and soon would pass away, so He always sought to do His Father's will, knowing that only in Him would He have anything.
+Whatever He would gain in a material way would be taken away in the death He was to die; but with God as His portion, His gain would far offset any loss.

-(Psalm 16:6), "The lines": The boundaries and limits.
-"Pleasant": Sweet, enjoyable and delightful.
-"Goodly heritage": A beautiful inheritance.
+Psalm 16:6 "The lines": the boundaries and limits.
+"Pleasant": sweet, enjoyable and delightful.
+"Goodly heritage": a beautiful inheritance.
 The love and spiritual fellowship of all His redeemed from all ages that make up His bride means more to Christ than all the riches this old world could offer.

-(Psalm 16:7), "My retns": The inward man so tuned to the

-will and pleasure of the heavenly Father.
-"Night seasons": In times of adversity and opposition from the world.
+Psalm 16:7 "My reins": the inward man tuned to the will and pleasure of the heavenly Father.
+"Night seasons": times of adversity and opposition from the world.

-(Psalm 16:10), "Hell": The world of the dead, the realm of spirits who have left the body.
-The Hebrew word "Sheol" corresponds with the Greek word "hades" and ooth refer to the same.
+Psalm 16:10 "Hell": the world of the dead; the realm of spirits who have left the body.
+The Hebrew word "Sheol" corresponds with the Greek word "hades," and both refer to the same.

-David is undoubtedly the author of this beautiful prophetic Psalm that points directly and fully to Christ Jesus.
+David is undoubtedly the author of this beautiful, prophetic Psalm that points directly and fully to Christ Jesus.
 Every part of it can be applied to Him.
-The apostle Peter on the day of Pentecost preached to the wondering crowd about Jesus, His death, resurrection and ascension on high.
-In the course of his wonderful message he quoted directly from this Psalm as Acts 2:25-28 shows.
-"For David speaketh concerning him (Christ)."
-And then He quoted from this Psalm, verses 8 through 11.
+The apostle Peter on the day of Pentecost preached to the wondering crowd about Jesus, His death, resurrection, and ascension on high.
+In the course of his wonderful message he quoted directly from this Psalm as Acts 2:25-28 shows: "For David speaketh concerning him [Christ]."
+And then He quoted verses 8 through 11.